STD Screening Guidelines

 MSM continue to be at the highest risk for HIV/AIDS and syphilis infections.
 They also have a moderate to high prevalence of asymptomatic rectal and pharyngeal gonorrhea infections, which are missed by urethral-only screening for Chlamydia or gonorrhea detection.
 (Note: screening of anatomical sites based on sexual history is important for all populations.)

-NOT supported in the routine management of these infections among MSM, due to the risk of missing HIV co-infections or other STDs in MSM or their partners.
+However, EPT is not supported in the routine management of these infections among MSM, due to the risk of missing HIV co-infections or other STDs in MSM or their partners.
 Furthermore, in Washington State resistance to alternative treatments are found in MSM.
-MSM and their male partners should receive comprehensive STD screening and the first line of treatment.
+MSM and their male partners should receive comprehensive STD screening (PDF) and the first line of treatment.

 Taking a Sexual History